mstksg/inCode/copy/entries/advent-gol.md

 So, our first breakthrough meant that we only have to simulate *positive* coordinates (a single quadrant)...our next breakthrough means that we only have to simulate coordinates on a single "wedge" half-quadrant...and then duplicate those eight times at the end.

-Arbitrarily, let's say we only simulate the north-by-northeast wedge, because it's easy to normalize/compact all points onto that wedge: you just need to absolute-value all the components and sort them.
-So, `<4,-3>` gets "normalized" to `<3,4>`.
+(Arbitrarily, let's say we only simulate the north-by-northeast wedge, because it's easy to normalize/compact all points onto that wedge --- you just need to absolute-value all the components and sort them, and a point like `<4,-3>` gets "normalized" to `<3,4>`))

 We found a new symmetry now, but we run into the same issue as before: How do we propagate neighbors?
 To help us see what's going on, let's look at the map